opensciencegrid/user-school-2019/docs/materials/day1/part3-ex1-queue.md

 Now examine each saved ClassAd file.
 Here are a few things to look for:

 -   Can you find attributes that came from your submit file?
-(E.g., JobUniverse, Cmd, Arguments, Out, Err, UserLog, and so forth)
+(E.g., Cmd, Arguments, Out, Err, UserLog, and so forth)
 -   Can you find attributes that could have come from your submit file, but that HTCondor added for you?
 (E.g., Requirements)
 -   How many of the following attributes can you guess the meaning of?
     -   DiskUsage